Piero Pilgrimage: Guide To the Piero Della Francesco Trail in Italy

 Today, there is an official "Piero Trail" in southern Tuscany, taking you to Arezzo, Sansepolcro, Monterchi, Urbino, and Rimini.
 Piero's works there don't "move."
 Most of them are in situ or detached frescos in towns that won't lend his rare pieces.
 So, you have to travel or road trip to where Piero painted them in Italy.

-Following the Piero della Francesca Trail
+The Piero della Francesca Trail

 This Italy guide lets you walk in Piero's footsteps on the official Piero della Francesca Trail in southern Tuscany and Le Marche.
 The area around Arezzo is known as "The Land of Piero."
 In this itinerary, you start in Arezzo, spend some time in Umbria and Le Marche, and finish on the East coast in Rimini.